Help us to complete the world's largest imaging study

 How will I be invited?

 We are inviting participants by email (where we have an email address) and by post.
-If you are interested, you will need to go through a short telephone questionnaire with one of our team at the UK Biobank Participant Resource Centre.
+If you are interested, please call the Participant Resource Centre on 0800 0 276 276.
+We will take you through a short telephone questionnaire with one of our team at the UK Biobank Participant Resource Centre.
 This is to make sure that it is safe for us to scan you (some implants, and existing health conditions mean we cannot scan you).

 Where are the imaging centres?